MrAsterisco/Phoenix/README.md

 Multithreading has been achieved by using *Callable* and *Runnable* objects.

 ## Issues
 After delivering the project, I found out that RMI itself already creates a new thread for each connection.
-This means, that in my code I create a new thread for each RMI thread and this is definitely not the right way to do things.
+In my code, I create a new thread for each RMI thread and this is definitely not the right way to do things.

 Anyway, it's a great example of what you can do with Java and multithread, so I won't fix it.